zepadovani/pd-zelse/README.md

 This library is temporary and includes only a very small portion of the altered 'else' objects.

-The idea is that the objects, without the strange nomenclature I created, will be integrated into 'else' (a Pull Request has already been made).
+The idea is that the objects, without the strange nomenclature I created, will be integrated into 'else' (a Pull Request has already been made, https://github.com/porres/pd-else/pull/2419).
 For now, I am using it this way **because plugdata, having 'else' integrated, does not allow extending it without conflicts**, and I urgently need a portable solution for it.

 The (crazy) solution, therefore, was to create versions of the objects I need with a 'z' in front.
 The same thing for the entire library (the libshared that is loaded), which is called 'zelse'.
 Such changes were necessary in the objects and in buffer.c.